glassworks-projects/glassworks-projects/README.md

 - [Neuroscience Cloud Analysis As a Service](https://www.biorxiv.org/content/10.1101/2020.06.11.146746v2) (2021): deployed [DeepGraphPose](https://github.com/paninski-lab/deepgraphpose) as a service on AWS.

 # ⚡ Also...
 I enjoy climbing, video games, and building stuff.
-And as mentioned, I run a record label.

 <!--
 **glassworks-projects/glassworks-projects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.